mikeybkats/theHeartOftheBuddhasTeaching/The Heart of the Buddha's Teaching.md

 There are seven miracles of right mindfulness:

-1. Being present, and being able to touch deeply the things that are right in front of us.
+1. **Being present**, and being able to touch deeply the things that are right in front of us.
 The things likely to not be considered when thinking inappropriately.
-2. Making those things around us present.
-The things around us that are likely to be ignored or not given a second thought come into focus more clearly – the clouds, the sky, or as Tich Nhat Han says – "the smile of our child."
+2. **Making those things around us present.** The things around us that are likely to be ignored or not given a second thought come into focus more clearly – the clouds, the sky, or as Thich Nhat Hanh says – "the smile of our child."
-3.
+3. **Nourishing the object of our attention.** Being able to look into the eyes of your friend or loved one and try to get to the heart of who they are.
+4. **Relieve the others suffering**
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5ODY2ODg1OTEsMTQ1NzI4MTc3NSwzMT
-IzNzk5NTUsMTUyOTAxNDU3OCw3NzE4MjU5NiwtMTIwNzUxMzcy
-NCwxNzY4NTkxMzE3LC0xMjg5NjI0NjAzLC0yNzM1MDMzNDksMT
-k4NTY1Mzk1MSwxMjU3MTA2NDY4LC0xNTUxNjY0MTY3LC00NzA5
-NDg0MDAsLTEwMTk3OTA2NTQsMTc4MTEzNjExOSw2ODk1MDcwNy
-wtMTg0MjkzNTg2NSwtNjI4MzU1MzMyLC01MDcyNDEwNjgsLTE0
-Mjc3MzQxODddfQ==
+eyJoaXN0b3J5IjpbNTQ0NTQ1MzYsMTQ1NzI4MTc3NSwzMTIzNz
+k5NTUsMTUyOTAxNDU3OCw3NzE4MjU5NiwtMTIwNzUxMzcyNCwx
+NzY4NTkxMzE3LC0xMjg5NjI0NjAzLC0yNzM1MDMzNDksMTk4NT
+Y1Mzk1MSwxMjU3MTA2NDY4LC0xNTUxNjY0MTY3LC00NzA5NDg0
+MDAsLTEwMTk3OTA2NTQsMTc4MTEzNjExOSw2ODk1MDcwNywtMT
+g0MjkzNTg2NSwtNjI4MzU1MzMyLC01MDcyNDEwNjgsLTE0Mjc3
+MzQxODddfQ==
 -->